mirage/mirage-www/tmpl/wiki/talks.md

 ### Mirage: extreme specialisation of virtual appliances, XenSummit 2012

-Anil's [presentation](http://vimeo.com/57412215) at [XenSummit 2012](http://www-archive.xenproject.org/xensummit/xs12na_talks/M10b.html) describing the architecture of Mirage, and giving a quick demonstration of how to build a web-server that runs as a unikernel on a standard Xen installation.
+Anil's [presentation](http://vimeo.com/57412215) at [XenSummit 2012](http://www-archive.xenproject.org/xensummit/xs12na_talks/M10b.html) describing the architecture of MirageOS, and giving a quick demonstration of how to build a web-server that runs as a unikernel on a standard Xen installation.

 <div class="flex-video">
 <iframe src="//player.vimeo.com/video/57412215" width="500" height="375" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""> </iframe>